 Families enroll children for five days per week Monday - Friday.
 Children may stay a maximum of 50 hours per week.
-Families will be contacted if their child attends school over 50 hours per week.
 Families contract hours once the center accepts a child for enrollment.
 The content of each child's health and safety file is confidential and kept in a locked cabinet in the administrative assistant's office but is immediately available upon request to: